 I highly recommend emptying your gray and black tanks and flushing thoroughly before hitting the dusty trail.
 Don’t forget to add in your tank chemicals.
 We prefer the bio method for reasons described in our video below.

-If you’re new to RVing or just need a refresher course, you may want to check out our video on how to clean and maintain your holding tanks.
+If you’re new to RVing or just need a refresher course, you may want to check out our video on how we clean and maintain our holding tanks.